Starting University | Essential Wellbeing Advice

 Don’t overwhelm yourself

-Freshers is full of sessions and events so try and be conscious of how much information you can take in.
-If you miss something, don’t be worried about reaching out to someone to help.
+Life as a student is full of sessions, social engagements and events so try and be conscious of how much information you can take in.
+If you miss something, don't be worried about reaching out to someone to help.
 Everyone is there to support you and available to answer questions via email.

 Watch your alcohol consumption

 Try and keep an eye on how much partying is going to happen in the name of bonding with other people.
-Don’t go too hard and try.
+Don't go too hard.

-Alcohol doesn’t ease anxiety - it often makes it worse.
-It’s always good to mix water and alcohol.
+Alcohol doesn't ease anxiety - in fact, it often makes it worse.
+It's always good to be sensible and mix water and alcohol.

 Try and establish a routine